How to Start a Blog – For 2021 & Beyond

 Consider your blog to be this house party everyone is invited to, but unless you tell them the house address, how will people know where to show up?

-It needs to be unique, else we’d end up with multiple websites of the same web address.
+It (domain name) needs to be unique, else we’d end up with multiple websites of the same web address.
 Thankfully, it never happens, as once a domain name is assigned for a duration, it isn’t available for purchase.

 Your blog needs a domain name, and it needs to be unique, preferably catchy, and easy to remember.
 Oh, and yes!
 It needs to be relevant.

-Tips for a better domain name:
+Guidelines for a better domain name:

 – Avoid long domain names, aim for something between 7-16 characters.